 VU Amsterdam needs to apply for a long stay entry visa (MVV) and residence permit (VVR) when you are a non-EU citizen from a country that is not exempted from an entry visa.
 In case you hold a valid residence permit for study purposes of another EU Schengen country, you are exempted from an entry visa and possibly from a Dutch residence permit as well.
-Please send a copy of your residence permit to firstname.lastname@example.org in order for us to assess whether you require a Dutch residence permit for study purposes or not.
+Please upload a copy of your residence permit in VUnet.

-- Copy passport including your signature and any stamped pages (and a copy of your Schengen residence permit in case you have it)
+- Copy passport including your signature and any stamped pages (and a copy of your Schengen residence permit in case you have it).
+Your passport needs to be valid for at least 6 more months.

 - Indicate in VUnet at which Embassy or Consulate you would like to collect your entry visa.
 Before you submit your choice, please check whether the representation issues long stay entry visas (MVV) on this website.
 N.B. when you choose a representation that does not issue long stay entry visas, we will choose another Embassy/Consulate for you.